Numerical tests of formulae for volume enclosed by flux surfaces of integrable magnetic fields: Volume enclosed by flux surfaces

 An invariant torus of $B$ is called a \emph{flux surface}.
-A magnetic field is called {\em integrable} if there is a $C^1$ function $\Psi$ such that $d\Psi \ne 0$ almost everywhere (a.e.) and $i_B d\Psi = 0$ (in vector calculus, $\nabla \Psi \ne 0$ a.e.~and $B \cdot \nabla \Psi = 0$, but the property does not require the Riemannian metric implicit in $\nabla$ and $\cdot$, which is why we prefer to express it using differential forms).
-For an integrable field, the level sets of $\Psi$ are invariant under $B$.
-If $B$ and $d\Psi$ are nowhere-zero on a compact component of a level set then it is a torus, hence a flux surface.
+A magnetic field is called {\em {integrable}}. if there is a $C^1$ function $\Psi$ {(called a {\em {flux function}} or flux surface label)} such that $d\Psi \ne 0$ almost everywhere (a.e.) and $i_B d\Psi = 0$ (in vector calculus, $\nabla \Psi \ne 0$ a.e.~and $B \cdot \nabla \Psi = 0$, but~the property does not require the Riemannian metric implicit in $\nabla$ and $\cdot$, which is why we prefer to express it using differential forms).
+For~an integrable field, the~level sets of $\Psi$ are invariant under $B$.
+If~$B$ and $d\Psi$ are nowhere-zero on a compact component of a level set, then it is a torus and hence a flux surface.
 Furthermore, it has a neighbourhood that is foliated by flux surfaces.
-From KAM theory, if $B$ is non-integrable but smooth enough then various simple conditions imply a set of positive volume of flux surfaces but we will not be using that here.
+From KAM theory, if~$B$ is non-integrable but smooth enough, then various simple conditions imply a set of positive volumes of flux surfaces, but we will not be using that~here.

-To quantify the volume $V$ enclosed by a flux surface $S$, once the surface has been computed, the enclosed volume can be obtained via a 3D integral $\int_V \Omega$. {This} can be reduced to a 2D integral $\int_S \nu$ if the manifold $M$ is contractible (i.e.\ $\Omega = d\nu$ for some 2-form $\nu$).
-However, this direct approach does not take into account the invariance of $S$ under $B$.
-The first formula presented in \cite{mackay2024volume} for computing the volume that exploits this invariance is:
+To quantify the volume $V$ enclosed by a flux surface $S$, once the surface has been computed, the~enclosed volume can be obtained via a 3D integral $\int_V \Omega$.
+This can be reduced to a 2D integral $\int_S \nu$ {for some 2-form $\nu$} if the manifold $M$ is contractible (i.e.,\ $\Omega = d\nu$ for some 2-form $\nu$ {and then the result follows by Stokes' theorem}). {For example, if~$\Omega = dx \wedge dy \wedge dz$, as~for a standard volume in Cartesian coordinates, then one can take $\nu = z\, dx \wedge dy$, and integrating this over a closed surface corresponds to integrating the height difference between the points of the surface above a given point $(x,y)$ of the horizontal plane, with~respect to horizontal area.} However, this direct approach does not take into account the invariance of $S$ under $B$.